List of Fargo episodes

-Fargo is an American dark comedy–crime drama television series created and primarily written by Noah Hawley.
+Fargo is an American black comedy crime drama television series created and primarily written by Noah Hawley.
 The show is inspired by the 1996 film of the same name written and directed by the Coen brothers, who serve as executive producers on the series.
 It premiered on April 15, 2014, on FX.

 In February 2022, the series was renewed for a fifth season, which premiered on November 21, 2023.